Granddave/BrainFuck/README.md

-A C++ program that when modified by a Python script is compiled and run, prints a C program that when compiled and run, prints a C++ program that when compiled and run, pruints a C program that when compiled and run, prints a C++ program identical to the original C++ program.
+A C++ program that when modified by a Python script is compiled and run, prints a C program that when compiled and run, prints a C++ program that when compiled and run, prints a C program that when compiled and run, prints a C++ program identical to the original C++ program.

 Full circle!